Licking County, Ohio: Refusal of Syringe Services Program

 Syringe services programs (SSPs) offer drug users clean injection equipment and often other services, like referrals to treatment facilities, access to naloxone, and screenings for disease.
 Evidence indicates that SSPs help prevent the spread of disease, increase the likelihood that drug users will enter treatment, and decrease overdose deaths.
 Unsanitary syringe use has been a cause for the Hepatitis-C cases in the County.
 Despite these facts, in 2019, the Licking County Health Department unanimously voted against implementing a syringe exchange program in the county, and in 2024 it indicated that it was not willing to revisit its decision.
 Various organizations have taken issue with the Health Department's, decision, such as Licking County's branch of OhioCAN.

 Resources available

-Various programs have emerged in Licking County to address the opioid and overdose crises.The Licking County Linkages Program helps individuals recovering from substance addiction by providing health care.
+Programs have emerged in Licking County to address the opioid and overdose crises.The Licking County Linkages Program helps individuals recovering from substance addiction by providing health care.
 In addition, their goals also revolve around reducing stigmas surrounding substance abuse as well as informing the general public of the dangers of drug consumption.
 Other services throughout Licking County include disposal of unwanted pills which can be done at several police stations within the county.